Dr. habil. Maximilian Terhalle

 Maximilian Terhalle has been Adjunct Professor (Privatdozent) at the University of Potsdam since 2016.
-Simultaneously, he is Associate Professor of Strategic Studies at Winchester University (UK) and affiliated with the Grand Strategy Programme at King’s College London.
-In May, his new book “Strategy as Vocation” will be released.
-His main research interest lies at the boundaries of strategic studies, strategy and the study of changing world orders.
+Currently, he is a Visiting Professor at the London School of Economics and Political Science (LSE).
+His main research interest lies at the boundaries of strategic studies, strategy, and the study of changing world orders.

-Previously, Maximilian taught and conducted research at Yale, Columbia, Cornell and Oxford Universities (2007-12) as well as at Potsdam and Freie University Berlin (2012-5).
+Previously, Maximilian taught and conducted research at Yale, Columbia, Cornell, and Oxford Universities (2007-12), Potsdam and Freie University Berlin (2012-5), and Winchester University as well as King's College London (2015-21).
+Moreover, he served as a Senior Advisor for Strategic Affairs to the UK's Ministry of Defence (2019-20).
 He obtained his DPhil from the University of Bonn and Master's degrees from the Universities of London and Bonn and received his ‘Habilitation’ (professorial certificate) from Potsdam University.
-As part of his 10-year research, teaching and (policy) work experience abroad, Maximilian has undertaken extended field trips to China and Egypt.
+As part of his 10-year research, teaching ,and (policy) work experience abroad, Maximilian has undertaken extended field trips to China and Egypt.

 Since 2009, he has published some 15 peer-reviewed journal articles (Security Studies, Review of International Studies, International Studies Perspectives, Zeitschrift für Internationale Beziehungen) and five peer-reviewed monographs, edited volumes and edited Special Issues, including his “The Transition of Global Order” (2015, pb.
 2017).
 Also, he has contributed over 20 articles and book chapters to other publications.
 Viewing himself as a public intellectual, he has written some 30 commentaries for the Frankurter Allgemeine Zeitung, Neue Zuercher Zeitung, Die Welt and the Financial Times and analyses for Foreign Policy, The National Interest, POLITICO, Survival and Middle East Policy and has appeared on international TV and radio broadcasting stations.